shilpathota/RealTimeMonitoringAndAlertingSystem/README.md

 The ‘DataCollectionController’ exposes all the endpoints which will initiate the service methods<br>
 The ‘HealthCheckController’ exposes the endpoints to initiate the health check and uses the methods in Service class<br>
 The ‘ServiceRegistryService’ supports the Dynamic Configuration Handler Controller to perform the register and deregister operations<br>
-### Object Diagram
+## Object Diagram
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/6cb46df1-360e-4be7-bbb1-456f6432cc8b)

-Fig:9.1-Object Diagram<br>
+<i>Fig:9.1-Object Diagram</i><br>
 The Object Diagram represents the servicesList object is obtained from the Dynamic Configuration Handler by fetching all the registered services and then passed to the Data collection service and Health Check Service<br>
 The Object is then used by the Services to collect the data from respective services and publish them on to the logs for further monitoring <br>
-### Package Diagram
+## Package Diagram
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/c5d418ff-0431-4bd2-8138-141c209a2a93)

-Fig 10.1- Package Diagram<br>
+<i>Fig 10.1- Package Diagram</i><br>
 The provided package diagram outlines the structure of the MonitoringService project, organized into several packages to maintain a modular and well-organized codebase.
 Here's a description of each package:<br>
-1.	com.mock.component:
+### 1.	com.mock.component:
+	<b>Description: </b>
-•	Description: This package houses the MockEndPoints class, which is presumably responsible for defining mock endpoints or services.
+This package houses the MockEndPoints class, which is presumably responsible for defining mock endpoints or services.
 These mock services may be used for testing or simulating interactions during development.
-2.	com.monitor.configuration:
+### 2.	com.monitor.configuration:
+	<b>Description:</b>
-•	Description: This package encapsulates classes related to configuration settings for the monitoring service.
+ This package encapsulates classes related to configuration settings for the monitoring service.
 The MonitorConfig class is present, indicating its role in configuring the monitoring service.
-3.	com.monitor.controller:
+### 3.	com.monitor.controller:
+	<b>Description:</b>
-•	Description: This package contains controllers responsible for handling various aspects of the monitoring service.
+ This package contains controllers responsible for handling various aspects of the monitoring service.
 Notable controllers include DataCollectionController, DynamicConfigurationHandlerController, and HealthcheckController.
 These controllers likely manage data collection, dynamic configuration, and health checks, respectively.
-4.	com.monitor.objects:
+ ### 4.	com.monitor.objects:
+	<b>Description:</b>
-•	Description: The objects package contains classes representing key entities or data structures within the monitoring service.
+ The objects package contains classes representing key entities or data structures within the monitoring service.
 Metrics and ServiceInfo classes suggest a focus on encapsulating metrics and service-related information.
-5.	com.monitor.services:
+### 5.	com.monitor.services:
+	<b>Description:</b>
-•	Description: This package hosts service classes essential for the functioning of the monitoring service.
+ This package hosts service classes essential for the functioning of the monitoring service.
 Notable services include DataCollectionService, HealthCheckService, SchedulerService, and ServiceRegistryService, indicating responsibilities related to data collection, health checks, scheduling, and service registration.
-6.	com.monitor.utilities:
+### 6.	com.monitor.utilities:
+	<b>Description:</b>
-•	Description: The utilities package accommodates utility classes crucial for auxiliary functionalities.
+ The utilities package accommodates utility classes crucial for auxiliary functionalities.
 DataSensitivityCheck and ModifyResponse classes imply roles related to data sensitivity checks and response modifications, respectively.
-### Hardware and Software Specification
+## Hardware and Software Specification
 •	OS - Windows
 •	Java Version – JDK 17
 •	Build Tool – Maven